SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      :Note:
-        An error may be replied after the status was sent to BUSY: if triggering the intented action failed (Communication problems?).
+        An error may be replied after the status was sent to BUSY: if triggering the intended action failed (Communication problems?).

-  5) when the action is finally finshed and the module no longer to be considered BUSY, an ``update`` status event MUST be sent, also subsequent status queries should reflect the now no longer BUSY state.
+  5) when the action is finally finished and the module no longer to be considered BUSY, an ``update`` status event MUST be sent, also subsequent status queries should reflect the now no longer BUSY state.
 Of course, all other parameters influenced by this should also communicate their new values.